Ashvary1996/e-com-app/README.md

 1. Creating SignUp Page.
 2. Backend to Frontend Integrated Successfull with validation.
 3. Log in validation added with token with password encrypted.
-4 .
-Home Page Added with search/sort/filter/navigation functionality
+4. Home Page Added with search/sort/filter/navigation functionality

-# Folder Structure Update + Product [get+add+addFromApi]
+5. Cart Functionality added with inc+dec+remove from database as well

+# Cart Functionaly done with Working